STEP #1: LINKING THE LAB WITH THE RUNNER

 Finally, you need to account for your particular goal, whether the goal is achieving a certain time, executing a new race strategy or simply placing has high as possible.
 For example, if your goal is to win a championship in the 5000m, you will need to prepare not only to have a fast time but also to execute or react to varying race strategies (surging, negative splits, going out hard and hanging on, etc.).
 Since championship races are often tactical, you’ll also want to improve your finishing kick.
 Of course, most of us are more focused on simply running our best time.

 Utilizing these three steps may seem like common sense, but in my experience, these easy steps are lacking in most runners’ plans.
 The tendency is to find a training program in a book, magazine or on the internet and simply follow it.
-This may work for the general population but not for high performance athletes like you.
+This may work for the general population but not for goal-oriented athletes like you.
 You require (and deserve!) better.
 You deserve a schedule that will help you fulfill your potential and race your fastest.